charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 We want to lint our code to see if it meets some basic requirements.
 The most important part is setting up [ESLint](https://eslint.org/) at the command line, but we also want it working WebStorm.

+## Automate

+The [GetGist][gg] script automates key portions of the ESLint and Prettier installation.
+If you already understand ESLint and Prettier, and just want to get things set up, use the script.
+If the whole subject is new to you, then please read and work through this document to get an understanding of what the script does for you.

 ## Video

 This 15 minute video covers some of the same material discussed in this assignment.
 Most of what you need to know is in the first 5 to 8 minutes of the video: